 I am happy to offer whatever help and guidance I can based on my modest skill set in the following areas:

 Wood processing and storing

 Tool selection and sharpening

 Emerald Hills, CA

-I have been turning since 2015, about 5 years.
+I have been turning since 2015.
 I try to attend workshops with professional woodturners 2 to 3 times a year.
-Last year (2019) I attended a workshop with Trent Bosch and Jimmy Clewes.
+In 2019, I attended a workshop with Trent Bosch and Jimmy Clewes.
 Both were 3-day workshops.
 I enjoy doing pens of all kinds, spindle work, natural edge bowls, coring with the Oneway system, hollow forms with finials, lidded boxes, kitchen ware items.
 I can also give you guidance on how to build a small kiln for wood drying.
 I am willing to mentor at my home workshop when it is safe and when the COVID 19 pandemic is over.